SocialCareData/data-exchange-standard/README.md

 ## How it works

-- Request includes person identifiers AND reason for request.
+- Request includes person identifiers AND reason for request and relevant information governance assertions
 - Request issued by an autorised person using a recognised, validated system.
 - An agreed decision rules process defines if a response can be shared automatically or not, or if an escalation required.
 - If person known or 'open' on the system, returns contact details for further enquiry.